 A second branch is conceptual and experimental.
 It is presented in shows and sometimes shown in trade and fashion media.
 These sometimes are called conceptual hairstyles.
 Like any industry, there will be ground-breakers and stylists that will be known throughout their community as ground-breakers.
-Like any form of art, there is a clear division between the two.
+As in any form of art, there is a clear division between the two.

-Then, Now, Them, Us, Here, There Everywhere Hair or Not.
+Then, Now, Them, Us, Here, There Everywhere – Hair or Not.

 These styles of hair serve a purpose to unify them under belief.
 Yet, depending on where you are, the hairstyle can be used to be divisive.
-The adoption of the haircut by the nazi or lack of hair as “skinhead” has been highly politically charged recently in America as a sign of racist, even though outside of the country it is just a perfectly normal stylish cut worn by David Beckham, Brad Pitt and other notable celebrities.
+Adoption of the haircut by the nazi or lack of hair as “skinhead” has been highly politically charged recently in America as a sign of racist.
+Even though outside of the country it is just a perfectly normal stylish cut worn by David Beckham, Brad Pitt and other notable celebrities.

 It is a vessel of self-expression and given free rein to a stylist.
-It is an amazing form of art.
+An amazing form of art.
 In the Hair and Fashion shows, the hairstyle provides a platform for the artist to show it in all its creative glory.
 It is a platform where the colors and shapes take a person to the fantastical world of imagination.

 Time, Time, Time, What’s Become of Me?

-If you were to go through all the photos of you growing up, and as you go through the years, it is, without a doubt, there is an evolution of who you are.
-The eventual realization of who you are what you like, what fits you is a journey and in doing so you collect insight and wisdom, and in the end, is this journey not the essence fo Escrimta Com Luz?
+If you were to go through all the photos of you growing up.
+And as you go through the years, it is, without a doubt, there is an evolution of who you are.
+An eventual realization of who you are what you like, what fits you is a journey and in doing so you collect insight and wisdom.
+And in the end, is this journey not the essence fo Escrita Com Luz?

-Is it when a hair professional like Nicole Hudson uses color on the outside to accentuate the light within or is it when the style goes beyond mainstream and enters the abstract – like beehives, bighair, cornrows, devilock, dreadlocks?
+Is it when a hair professional like Nicole Hudson uses color on the outside to accentuate the light within?
+Or is it when the style goes beyond mainstream and enters the abstract.
+Like beehives, bighair, cornrows, devilock, dreadlocks?